Spectral gap of scl in graphs of groups and $3$-manifolds: Background

 For any \emph{connected} orientable compact surface $S$, let $\chi^-(S)$ be $\chi(S)$ unless $S$ is a disk or a sphere, in which case we set $\chi^-(S)=0$.
 If $S$ is disconnected, we define $\chi^-(S)$ as the sum of $\chi^-(\Sigma)$ over all components $\Sigma$ of $S$.
 Equivalently, $\chi^-(S)$ is the Euler characteristic of $S$ after removing disk and sphere components.

 \begin{defn} For a null-homologous rational chain $c=\sum c_ig_i$ in $G$ as above, its stable commutator length is defined as

 where the infimum is taken over all admissible surfaces $S$, where $n(f)$ is the corresponding degree.
-If $c$ is nontrivial in first homology, we make the convention that $\scl_G(c)=+\infty$. \end{defn}
+If $c$ is nontrivial in the first (rational) homology, we make the convention that $\scl_G(c)=+\infty$. \end{defn}

-By \cite[Chapter 2]{Cal:sclbook}, this infimum is the same when considering monotone surfaces.
-If a chain is a single element $c = g \in G'$, then this agrees with Definition \ref{def: scl alg}.
-For the rest of this paper we will use Definition \ref{def: scl top} with monotone admissible surfaces.
+By \cite[Proposition 2.13]{Cal:sclbook}, the infimum remains the same if we restrict to monotone admissible surfaces, For the rest of this paper we mostly use monotone admissible surfaces.
+If a chain is a single element $c = g \in G'$, then this topological definition agrees with Definition \ref{def: scl alg}.